advanced-security/teams-secret-scanning-notifier-azure-function/README.md

 # GitHub Azure Function to mirror GitHub repository events

+> ℹ️ This is an _unofficial_ tool created by Field Security Services, and is not officially supported by GitHub.

 This Azure Function mirrors GitHub events back to a GitHub repo as a `repository_dispatch` event.

 This is necessary since not all [GitHub events](https://docs.github.com/en/enterprise-cloud@latest/webhooks/webhook-events-and-payloads) can [trigger an Actions workflow](https://docs.github.com/en/enterprise-cloud@latest/actions/using-workflows/events-that-trigger-workflows).
 For example, the `pull_request_review` event cannot trigger a workflow.

 It needs you to deploy the function on Azure, and to create a GitHub App and install it on an org or repo.

+> ℹ️ This is an _unofficial_ tool created by Field Security Services, and is not officially supported by GitHub.

 ## How it works